Hilary Barrett, I Ching

 Snape is in the middle of a great transition.
 The ridgepole is buckling – didn’t Hagrid overhear Snape telling Dumbledore he was putting too much on him? – and with the hexagram unchanging, there’s no way of knowing whether or not it will break.
 He will have to choose his ‘direction to go’.
 Maybe Snape hasn’t decided yet – maybe his creator hasn’t.
 Roll on book seven…

-6 Responses to “Harry Potter and the Book of Changes (again)”
+6 thoughts on “Harry Potter and the Book of Changes (again)”

 FWIW, I for one think it’s perfectly wonderful that Yi reads Harry Potter.
 (And watches Buffy the Vampire Slayer *g*.
 And enjoys tennis matches. *g*)